y-mitsui/DpBayesianNet/README.md

 You require cmake

 **[Case of FreeBSD]**
-1.Input this following on command prompt.
+1.Input this following on shell.
 > cmake . &nbsp;&nbsp;&nbsp;&nbsp;# (Be careful dot.)
 > make && make install